rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### GameLeaveReq
 Message that is sent from a leaving client to the server.
+Example:
 ```
 GameLeaveReq {}
 ```
 ### GameLeaveRes
 Message that is sent from a server to a leaving client.
+Example:
 ```
 GameLeaveRes {}
 ```
 ### GameStartReq
 Represents a game start request from a client to the server.
+Example:
 ```
 GameStartReq {}
 ```
 ### GameStartRes
 Represents the response of the server to a game start request from the client.
+Example:
 ```
 GameStartRes {
   "tps":d9.95,